stevehatmakerjr/markdown-sitegenerator/README.md

 ## Features
 - Converts `.md` files in `/content` into `.html` files in `/output`
+- Automatically generates navigation links for all Markdown files
 - Uses Jinja2 templates for consistent page structure
 - Configurable title and author via `config.yaml`